-The next type of camera is the so-called point-and-shoot (compact automatic cameras or simply “soapboxes").
+The next type of camera is the so-called point-and-shoot (compact automatic cameras or simply "soapboxes").
 These are relatively cheap cameras that are easy to use.
-The “point and shoot" cameras work like this: the user directs the camera to the object, zooms or decreases the image, and then presses the button to take the picture.
-Such cameras require very little effort on the part of the photographer.
+The "point and shoot" cameras work like this: the user directs the camera to the object, zooms or decreases the image, and then presses the button to take the picture.
+Such cameras require minimal effort on the part of the photographer.
 They usually focus and adapt to lighting conditions.

 Perhaps, such cameras are the ideal choice for travelers.
 In addition, they are usually very compact, easily fit in a small backpack or a small handbag.

-The most famous camera manufacturers are Sony, Nikon or Canon.
-If you are looking for an inexpensive device to use it several times a year, you can buy a device of any popular brand.
+The most famous camera manufacturers are Sony, Nikon, or Canon.
+If you are looking for an inexpensive device to use several times a year, you can buy a device of any popular brand.
 If you choose an advanced camera, it is necessary to study in detail all the offers in the segment that will suffice your budget.

 We have compiled a rating of 10 cameras, which will be the best choice for buyers in 2020.
-We did not divide the cameras into amateur and advanced but ranked them in terms of price-quality ratio.
+We did not divide the cameras into amateur and advanced but ranked them in price-quality ratio.